AI0228/AI0228/README.md

-- 👋 Hi, I’m Frank Schmidt
+- 👋 Hi,Welcome to my profile.

 ### 👨🏻‍💻 &nbsp;About Me